psheno/datasciencecoursera_new/HelloWorld.md

 ## This is a markdown file

-* I spent hald a dya trying to push it!
+* I spent half a day trying to push it!
 Yeah!
 Feeling good! :)